Software Alternatives, Accelerators & Startups

 • How I cleared AWS-Certified SAP on AWS Speciality Exam

-AWS Services: EFS, S3, Lambda and how to optimize costs for these usages. - Source: dev.to / over 1 year ago
+AWS Services: EFS, S3, Lambda and how to optimize costs for these usages. - Source: dev.to / over 2 years ago

 • 3 ways to deploy Apache APISIX on AWS (Part 2: AWS EСS)

 Apache APISIX has to persist etcd state and mount external configuration files like /apisix_conf/conf.yaml (defines the configs for apisix) in the repo folder onto the containers.
 You can store persistent data outside of the container-filesystem in Amazon Elastic File System.
 ECS integration supports volume management based on Amazon EFS.
-In the compose file to we declare volumes for existing file system where we... - Source: dev.to / almost 2 years ago
+In the compose file to we declare volumes for existing file system where we... - Source: dev.to / over 2 years ago

 • Processing large payloads with Amazon API Gateway asynchronously

 Depending on the requirements and constraints, I like to use Amazon EFS integration with AWS Lambda in such situations.
 Amazon EFS allows me to have a storage layer shared by all AWS Lambda functions that partake in the workflow.
-Let us look into that next. - Source: dev.to / about 2 years ago
+Let us look into that next. - Source: dev.to / over 2 years ago

 • The Unexpected Importance of the Trailing Slash